talkowski-lab/variant-interpretation/README.md

 * VCF file: annotated with [GATK-SV AnnotateVcf](https://github.com/broadinstitute/gatk-sv#annotatevcf-in-development).
 * BED file: obtained from the main VCF GATK-SV file and converted with `svtk vcf2bed --i all --include-filters vcf bed`.
 * PED file: with columns `family_id, subject_id, paternal_id, maternal_id, sex, affected, family_size`.
 * Disorder calls: list of SV names that overlap with genomic disorder regions.
+Example: `bedtools intersect -wa -wb -f 0.5 -a GD_segments_hg38.sort.bed -b input.bed.gz | cut -f10 > gd.calls.txt`
 * Directory with raw calls from [GATK-SV GatherBatchEvidence](https://github.com/broadinstitute/gatk-sv#gatherbatchevidence) module with the following columns: `chrom, start, end, svtype, sample`
   * The `chrom` column corresponds to a string formed by `chrom_svtype_sample` so the overlap can be performed at a sample and SV type level.